devbartverma/test-automation-portfolio-dev/README.md

 - GET collection — status + full-collection size
 - POST resource — `201`, payload echo, and a generated numeric id

-*Every test, with its assertions and the gold-standard rationale, is documented in each [folder README](#️-frameworks).*

 ---

 ## ⚡ Engineering Practices